 LETTER FROM THE FOUNDER

-My concern for refugees begins with my own experience – I was an immigrant from Taiwan myself, 32 years ago.
+My concern for refugees began with my own experience – I was an immigrant from Taiwan myself, 32 years ago.
 I was able to get an education, become a pharmacist, and give my kids a great life.
-As recent crises around the world brought more refugees to our shores, I wanted to do something to give back and find a way to help these new arrivals achieve financial independence.
+As recent crises around the world brought have brought more refugees to our shores, I wanted to do something to give back and find a way to help these new arrivals achieve financial independence.

-After wearing a fashionable fabric necklace home from a trip to France in 2015, I received many compliments and questions about how to buy pieces like it.
+While wearing a fashionable fabric necklace home from a trip to France in 2015, I received many compliments and questions about how to buy pieces like it.

 OUR PILOT PROJECT